 - Gummy bear or “form stable” implants: These implants are teardrop shaped to more closely match the shape of natural breasts.
 The gel within is thicker and firmer, and retains its shape even if the implant ruptures, which is rare.

 While women think of breast size as a cup size, implants are measured in cc’s, or “cubic centimeters.”
 The base width of your natural breasts and the width of your ribcage all play into which implant size will look the most attractive on your frame.
 You have a concept of how much larger you want your breasts, and choosing the right implants is a critical point in a successful breast augmentation.

 Breast implants are available in a great number of widths, sizes, and levels of projection.
-Choosing the right size is one of the most critical points for obtaining naturally shaped breasts after an augmentation, and is crucial if you're looking for the best breast augmentation Beverly Hills and Los Angeles have to offer.
+Choosing the right size is one of the most critical points for obtaining naturally shaped breasts after an augmentation.
 Implant placement also affects how the breasts will appear, slightly larger when placed beneath the natural breast tissue than when placed below the chest muscle.
 Teardrop-shaped implants, or “form stable” were developed to more closely match natural breast shape.

 Breast implants can be placed in a surgically created “pocket” in several different ways, depending upon the type of implants and the quantity of existing breast glandular and fatty tissues.

 - Subglandular: The implants are placed below the natural breast tissue.
 This is an appropriate placement for women who have adequate natural breast tissue.

 - Submuscular: The implants are placed below the chest muscle, which has proven to be effective in holding them in place, as well as looking more natural for women with limited natural breast tissue.